JonElsey/python-fundamentals-course-day2/_episodes/01-func.md

    then call it with different parameter values to customize its behavior."
 ---

-At this point, we've seen that code can have Python make decisions about what it sees in our data.
+From yesterday we've seen that code can have Python make decisions about what it sees in our data.
 What if we want to convert some of our data, like taking a temperature in Fahrenheit and converting it to Celsius.
 We could write something like this for converting a single number

 ~~~
 fahrenheit_val = 99